thongtranba/personalProject-CMK3/ test/README.md

 ## Features

+- Show products by category
+- Customer register and login/logout
-- Select product to show the detail
+- Select product to show the product detail
-- Customer register and login
 - Add to cart
+- Order history by CustomerId

 ## Road map